wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 > [!WARNING]
 > This documentation is under development and may be incomplete.

 This guide covers WES QC using Hail.
 It is important to note that every dataset is different and that for best results it is not advisable to view this guide as a recipe for QC.
 Each dataset will require careful tailoring and evaluation of the QC for best results.

 ## Before you start

 In order to run through this guide you will need an OpenStack cluster with Hail and Spark installed.
-It is recommended that you use `osdataproc` to create this.
+It is recommended that you use `osdataproc` to create it.
 Follow the [[hail-on-spark]] guide to create such a cluster.
+The ability to run WEQ-QC code on a local machine is under development.

-This guide also requires a WES dataset joint called with GATK using the cromwell pipeline.
-If starting with a Hail matrixtable then start at Step [[#2.
+This guide also requires a WES dataset joint called with GATK and saved as a set of multi-sample VCFs.
+If starting with a Hail matrixtable, then start at Step [[#2.
 Sample QC]].

 ## Set up

-Clone the main branch using:
+Clone the repository using:
 ```shell
 git clone https://github.com/wtsi-hgi/wes-qc.git
 cd wes_qc
 ```

-Historically, each dataset has its own branch, but now the HGI team is trying to merge all functionality into the main branch and vary only the config file.
+Historically, each dataset had its own branch, but now the HGI team is trying to merge all functionality into the main branch and vary only the config file.
 This process is not finished yet, so if you have to make any dataset-specific operations, you can do it in your own branch.

 Create a new config file for your dataset.
 By default, all scripts will use the config fine named `inputs.yaml`.